Architecture: lazycogs¶

 _storage_ext.py STAC Storage Extension metadata parsing (version detection, kwargs extraction for v1 and v2).

-_store.py Resolve cloud HREFs into obstore Store instances (or route through a user-supplied store) with a thread-local cache; store_for() factory for constructing stores from parquet STAC files.
+_store.py Resolve cloud HREFs into obstore Store instances (or route through a user-supplied store) with a shared cache; store_for() factory for constructing stores from parquet STAC files.

 _temporal.py Temporal grouping strategies (day, week, month, year, fixed-day-count).